How To Be Happy: Is It Realistic To Expect Happiness?

 The Happiness Myth And The Human Experience

 They want you to believe that you “should’ be happy.
 That it is your right, you deserve it and if you try hard enough you will have it.
-The problem is that the more you “try” to be happy the more likely it is that you will feel miserable when you don’t get that WOW experience.

 We live in a world where, unlike our ancestors, most of our basic needs are met.
 We no longer need to focus on hunting for food and fending off predators (maybe creditors, but not predators).